phetsims/center-and-variability/doc/implementation-notes.md

 On the Median screen, the cards play sounds based on movement.
 The median animation in the accordion box plays a sound while animating, see [MedianAnimationTone.ts](../js/median/view/MedianAnimationTone.ts).

-The interval tool generates a continuous sound while the user is dragging the interval or its handles.This continuous sound represents the width, or interval the tool is currently set to.
+The interval tool generates a continuous sound while the user is dragging the interval or its handles.
+This continuous sound represents the width, or interval the tool is currently set to.

 Other sounds are provided by common-code UI components.